 The pyboard is a compact and powerful electronics development board that runs MicroPython.
 It connects to your PC over USB, giving you a USB flash drive to save your Python scripts, and a serial Python prompt (a REPL) for instant programming.
-Works with Windows, Mac and Linux.
+Requires a micro USB cable, and will work with Windows, Mac and Linux.

 MicroPython runs bare-metal on the pyboard, and essentially gives you a Python operating system.
 The built-in pyb module contains functions and classes to control the peripherals available on the board, such as UART, I2C, SPI, ADC and DAC.